-Proposal 10%
+Proposal 10%#

-Interim Report 15%
+Interim Report 15%#

-Final Report 40%
+Final Report 40%#

 Poster Presentation 10%

 Memos 5%

 Final Examination 20%

-Individual grades assigned to members of a team for group work may vary only if substantial differences in effort are documented by the signed contribution sheets submitted with memos.
-Adjustments will be made by the course coordinator in consultation with the faculty advisor and the team members.
+\ Failure to submit a distribution of effort (DOE) will result in an incomplete grade for this component of the course.
+Individual grades assigned to members of a team for group work may vary only if substantial differences in effort are documented by the signed DOE sheets submitted with the requested memos.
+Adjustments may be made by the course coordinator in consultation with the faculty advisor and the team members.